Spectral Signatures of Spinning Dust from Grain Ensembles in Diverse Environments: A Combined Theoretical and Observational Study: Acknowledgements

 \section{Acknowledgements}

+We would like to thank Dr Brandon Hansley for his insightful discussions on interpreting the nominal discrepancy in H\textsc{ii} regions.
+We are also grateful to colleagues in the Pan-Ex Journal Club and the RadioForegroundPlus update meeting for valuable feedback.
 The results were obtained as part of a project that has received funding from the RadioForegroundsPlus Project HORIZON-CL4-2023-SPACE-01, GA 101135036 (JARM, JC, RC, ZZ) and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 948764; ZZ).
 JARM and RC acknowledge financial support from the Spanish MCIN/AEI/10.13039/501100011033, project ref.
 PID2023-151567NB-I00.
 JC acknowledges support from the Fundaci\'{o}n Occident and the Instituto de Astrof\'{i}sica de Canarias under the Visiting Researcher Programme 2022-2025 agreed between both institutions.